Silly home staging tricks can often backfire when a home stager is decorating a house to sell on the real estate market.

 Which brings us to the tricky matter of how (or whether) to set the table.

-Like Lisa of Design Refined, who recently commented on a blog post I wrote about not insulting home buyer’s intelligence, I agree there are times when setting a table seems appropriate.
+Like Lisa of Design Refined, who commented on a blog post I wrote about not insulting home buyer’s intelligence, I agree there are times when setting a table seems appropriate.

 But if you’re going to set a table, do it properly!